apache/logging-log4j2/src/site/markdown/manual/api-separation.md

 ```

 There are some limitations to this, but it is expected to work for the majority of common cases.
-See the [manual](manual/migration.html) for more information on this feature.
+See the [manual page on migration](migration.html) for more information on this feature.

 # Conclusion